Unity-Technologies/ml-agents/docs/Migrating.md

 * Running with the same `--run-id` twice will now throw an error.
 * The `play_against_current_self_ratio` self-play trainer hyperparameter has been renamed to `play_against_latest_model_ratio`
 * Removed the multi-agent gym option from the gym wrapper.
 * The low level Python API has changed.
 You can look at the document [Low Level Python API documentation](Python-API.md) for more information.
-This should only affect you if you're writing a custom trainer; if you use `mlagents-learn` for training, this should be a transparent change.
+If you use `mlagents-learn` for training, this should be a transparent change.

 ### Steps to Migrate
 * Replace the `--load` flag with `--resume` when calling `mlagents-learn`, and don't use the `--train` flag as training